andrew/ultimate-awesome/README.md

 - [awesome-flutter-apps](https://github.com/mohamedelbaiomy/awesome-flutter-apps) - This repository showcases the projects I've worked on and provides a comprehensive roadmap for learning and development.
 Whether you're here to explore my work or follow the roadmap, you'll find everything you need to get started.
 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
-- [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
-Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-object-tracking](https://github.com/rahulrj/awesome-object-tracking) - Survey: A collection of AWESOME papers and resources on the latest research in Object Tracking.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
 - [awesome-oauth-oidc](https://github.com/shyuan/awesome-oauth-oidc) - Collect documentation related to OAuth 2.0 and OpenID Connect.
 - [awesome-solana-programs](https://github.com/SunitRoy2703/awesome-solana-programs) - A curated list of open-source Solana programs🚀.
 - [awesome-stem-academy](https://github.com/tapyu/awesome-stem-academy) - An awesome list of academic resources for STEM (Science, Technology, Engineering, Mathematics) organized by subjects.
-- [awesome-qgis](https://github.com/totpero/awesome-qgis) - An awesome list that curates the best QGis frameworks, libraries, tools, plugins, tutorials, articles,resources and more.
 - [awesome-airdrops](https://github.com/tpoonach/awesome-airdrops) - Referral Free Airdrop Links for Getting free Crypto Coins.
 - [awesome-projections](https://github.com/webgeodatavore/awesome-projections) - Gather informations related to maps projections.
 - [awesome](https://github.com/xfbs/awesome) - My personal collection of awesome projects, links, books.